 Have you ever considered bringing in artifacts during a unit of study?
 Especially if you are studying state or local history, check with your local museum.
 Many times the curator is willing to bring in artifacts or ephemera for viewing and discussion.
 I have also utilized our local university.
 Many times the history or science department will loan out items to use with your unit of study.
 Cool huh!

-If you are having a difficult time coming across artifacts to bring in to your classroom, consider photographs of artifacts.
-For example, finding a shovel used to dig trenches during WWI was just not possible for me to bring in to my classroom, however I was able to find a photograph of one.
+If you are having a difficult time coming across artifacts to bring into your classroom, consider photographs of artifacts.
+For example, finding a shovel used to dig trenches during WWI was just not possible for me to bring into my classroom, however I was able to find a photograph of one.
 Check online with museums and historical societies for scanned images.
-You will be surprised what you can find online!
+You will be surprised what has been digitized.